inbo/data-publication/datasets/bird-tracking-gull-occurrences/metadata.md

 ### Study extent description

-The birds were trapped and tagged at or near the breeding colony at the Belgian coast.
+The birds were trapped and tagged at or near their breeding colony at the southern North Sea coast.

-The colony of Zeebrugge is situated in the western part of the port (51.341 latitude, 3.182 longitude) at sites that are not yet used for port activities and on roof tops.
+The colony of Zeebrugge is situated in the western part of the port (51.341 latitude, 3.182 longitude) at sites that are not used for port activities and on rooftops.
 The first Herring Gulls (HG) nested here in 1987, followed by the first breeding record of Lesser Black-backed Gull (LBBG) in 1991.
-In the 1990s, the number of breeding pairs strongly increased, with a maximum of 2,336 pairs of HG and 4,760 pairs of LBBG in 2011.
-Maximum numbers amounted to 2.6% and 1.2% of the biogeographic populations of LBBG and HG.
-After 2011 the number of gulls strongly declined due to habitat loss and the presence of foxes.
+In the 1990s, the number of breeding pairs strongly increased, with a maximum of 2,336 pairs of HG and 4,760 pairs of LBBG in 2011 (Stienen *et al*, 2015).
+Maximum numbers amounted to 2.6% and 1.2% of the biogeographic populations of LBBG and HG (Wetlands International 2015).
+After 2011 the number of gulls strongly declined due to habitat loss and the presence of foxes (*Vulpes vulpes*).
 In the period 2000-2010, Zeebrugge hosted on average 91% of all large gulls in Belgium.
-This proportion decreased to 58% in 2014.
+This proportion decreased to 33% in 2015 (Stienen *et al*, 2015).

 In the colony of Ostend (51.233 latitude, 2.931 longitude), breeding started in 1993.
-Here the number of LBBG stabilised at about 300-400 pairs since 2010, while the number of HG is still increasing with a maximum of 587 pairs on 2014.
-In Ostend most gulls breed on roof tops both in industrial areas as in the town itself.
+Here the the numbers of breeding pairs are still increasing with a maximum of 505 pairs of HG and 551 pairs of LBBG in 2015 (data INBO).
+In Ostend most gulls breed on rooftops both in industrial areas and in the town itself.

-The colony of Vlissingen-Oost ("Sloegebied" 51.450 latitude, 3.689 longitude) is located in the industrial port area of Vlissingen.
+The colony of Vlissingen-Oost also know as “Sloegebied” (51.450 latitude, 3.689 longitude) is located in the industrial port area near Vlissingen.
 Here the gulls nest on the grassy grounds that are not yet in use for port activities.

-Most birds were trapped on their nest using a walk-in cage.
-We took biometrics of all captured gulls (bill length, bill depth, tarsus length, wing length, and body mass) and a feather sample to determine the sex.
-The UvA-BiTS GPS trackers were attached to the back of the gull using a harness of Teflon tape.
+LBBG started breeding in 1984, and the area is now the second biggest colony of LBBG in the southwestern part of the Netherlands.
+The numbers of breeding pairs increased from a few hundred in the second part of the nineties to 5,220 pairs in 2011.
+HG started breeding in 1977 (5-10 pairs) with a maximum of 4,353 pairs in 2008 (Strucker *et al*, 2013).
+In 2014 the colony hosted 4,460 pairs of LBBG and 2,276 pairs of HG (Strucker *et al*, 2015).

 The number of tagged birds and their trap location per year are: